papajim/sns-namd-shifter-example/README.md

     $ myproxy-logon -s nerscca.nersc.gov:7512 -t 72 -T -l YOUR_NERSC_USERNAME

    If you have enabled NERSC's MFA use your PASSWORD+OTP to authenticate yourself.
-This will retrieve a grid certificate good for 72 hours.
+   The above command will retrieve a grid certificate that's valid for 72 hours.

 2. Edit sites.xml:
    * Set the path to your scratch directory